Domingo (producer)

-Domingo Padilla, (born September 11, 1970) better known as Domingo, is an American hip hop producer from Brooklyn, New York of Latino descent.
-He has produced for some well-known hip hop artists such as Das EFX, Immortal Technique, and Rakim, among others.
+Domingo Padilla (born September 11, 1970), known professionally as Domingo, is an American hip-hop producer from Brooklyn, New York.
+He has produced for some well-known hip-hop artists such as Das EFX, Immortal Technique, and Rakim, among others.
 He is closely associated with Kool G Rap.

 History

-Domingo, is a producer from Brooklyn New York of Latin origin.
-He has produced for some of hip hop's most respected and well-known artists such as Big Pun, Fat Joe, Krs One, Rakim, Big Daddy Kane and many more.
+Domingo was born and raised in Brooklyn, New York City, and is of Latin origin.
+He has produced for some of hip-hop's most respected and well-known artists, including Big Pun, Fat Joe, Krs One, Rakim, Big Daddy Kane, and many more.
 He is also closely associated with Kool G Rap.

-Domingo is one of the most prominent Hip Hop producers to ever come from East New York, Brooklyn.
-He has been producing professionally since the age of 17 when hip hop legend/producer Marley Marl took him under his production company “The House of Hits” and mentored Domingo to be who he is today.
+Domingo is one of the most prominent hip-hop producers from East New York, Brooklyn, and began his professional career at the age of 17 when hip-hop producer Marley Marl took him into his production company, the House of Hits, and became Domingo's mentor.

-In 1997 with the release of the critically acclaimed KRS-One album I Got Next, Domingo accomplished the accolades of gaining his first Gold record from the successful sales of the album.
+In 1997, with the release of the critically acclaimed KRS-One album I Got Next, Domingo gained his first Gold record based on cumulative album sales.
 The album went on to sell well over 650,000 copies worldwide.

-In 1998 Domingo had a further accomplishment of gaining his first Platinum record from the sales on the Big Pun Capital Punishment album.
-In the same year Domingo was nominated for both American and Latin Grammys for his production work on the Big Pun album.
-This classic album sold 2.3 Million copies worldwide.
+In 1998, Domingo achieved his first Platinum record for his album Big Pun Capital Punishment.
+That same year, Domingo was nominated for both American and Latin Grammys for his production work on the album.
+It has sold 2.3 Million copies worldwide.

-Domingo released his first proper studio album in 1999, titled Behind The Doors Of The 13th Floor.
-The album featured Eminem, KRS-One, MC Shan and others.
+Domingo released his first studio album in 1999, titled Behind the Doors of the 13th Floor.
+The album also featured Eminem, KRS-One, MC Shan, and others.